andrewcamenga/andrewcamenga.com/content/sermons/_index.md

 in the process is to create a document for each sermon that captures the purpose in a shareble form.
 If that works, the documents will be shared here.*

-*For now, I share the notes from a sermon prepared for the Sevent Day Baptist General Conference sessions in 2014 along with a recording of the message.*{{< /fn >}}.
+*For now, I share the notes from a sermon prepared for the Seventh Day Baptist General Conference sessions in 2014 along with a recording of the message.*{{< /fn >}}.
 Reformated for reading.</p>